oVirt/ovirt-site/source/release/4.4.4/index.md

 # oVirt 4.4.4 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.4 Third Release Candidate as of November 26, 2020.
+The oVirt Project is pleased to announce the availability of the 4.4.4 Fourth Release Candidate as of December 03, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure. oVirt uses the trusted KVM hypervisor and is built upon several other community projects, including libvirt, Gluster, PatternFly, and Ansible.

-This release is available now for Red Hat Enterprise Linux 8.2 and CentOS Linux 8.2 (or similar).
+This release is available now for Red Hat Enterprise Linux 8.2/8.3 (8.3 recommended) and CentOS Linux 8.2 (or similar).

 To find out how to interact with oVirt developers and users and ask questions,